RinLovesYou/LinuxCreatorCompanion/README.md

 ./LinuxCreatorCompanion
 ```

-The LinuxCreatorCompanion has *only* been tested on Arch Linux, and as such, might not be able to find<br>
+The LinuxCreatorCompanion has *only* been tested on Arch Linux, and as such, might not be able to find
 the paths for Unity/UnityHub.
-Currently the manual specifying of paths has not been properly implemented, so I would<br>
+Currently the manual specifying of paths has not been properly implemented, so I would
 appreciate if you opened an Issue.

 If you find your windows flickering while resizing, This seems to be a WebKit issue. `WEBKIT_DISABLE_COMPOSITING_MODE=1` may fix this.